 One of the key reasons why people buy Rainforest is for the benefit of a crowd-powered QA testing solution.
-So here’s a conundrum: for non-automated tests, how can you ensure speed given test execution against a crowd of folks who have to take things step-by-step and be as thorough as they can be?
+So how do you balance speed against a crowd of folks who have to take things step-by-step and be as thorough as they can be?

 We’re often asked, “How can I get my tests to run faster?”

 When time is of the essence, here are some tips and tricks to speed things up a bit, whether you’re running one or multiple tests: